embatbr/covid/README.md

 #### GET /job/{id}

 Gets the result from a job (UUID, as described above), when the job has already finished, or nothing when the job is currently running.

+## For the future

+- Better response formatting;
+- Add a queue for jobs submitted.
+See [Speedy Gonzales](https://github.com/embatbr/speedy-gonzales);